 The project comprises the development of a pilot facility using carbonization systems ("PYREG Machines") engineered and built by PYREG GmbH ("PYREG"), through which woodchips and sawdust from the Pleasant River Lumber Co. mill in Enfield, Maine will be converted into premium-quality Biochar.
-Each average dry metric tonne of Biochar produced will result in a certain number of metric tonnes of emissions removals with a certain permanence period.
-The Biochar itself also has a variety of applications in agriculture, environmental remediation and construction materials.
-In addition, a portion of the thermal energy generated in the pyrolysis process is expected to be returned to the boilers powering the mill's drying kilns.
-The operational budget for the project is expected to be funded through the revenue generated from the sale of the carbon credits and Biochar sales.
+Each average dry metric tonne of Biochar produced will result in a certain number of metric tonnes of emission removals with a certain permanence period.